caj52/Octis-3DTetris/README.md

 # Octis-3DTetris
- An in-development 3D reimagining of the classic game Tetris Currently, the Three.js library is just being set up
+ An in-development 3D reimagining of the classic game Tetris using Three.js

+ Currently, the base play area is being set up.